Henning Stahlberg: Life

 Henning Stahlberg studied physics at the Technische Universität Berlin and graduated with a doctorate from the Swiss Federal Institute of Technology in Lausanne (EPFL) in 1997.
 He continued his research as a postdoctoral fellow at the Biozentrum, University of Basel for the following 6 years.
-From 2003 he joined the University of California in Davis as assistant professor, where he was promoted to tenured associate professor in 2007.
+From 2003 he joined the University of California, Davis as assistant professor, where he was promoted to tenured associate professor in 2007.
 From 2009 to 2020, Stahlberg was a Full Professor for Structural Biology at the Biozentrum of the University of Basel, where he headed the Center for Cellular Imaging and NanoAnalytics (C-CINA).
 Since 2020, Stahlberg holds a dual-affiliation as a Full Professor for Physics at the Institute of Physics of the Basic Sciences division of the EPFL and as a Full Professor in the Faculty of Biology and Medicine of the University of Lausanne, Switzerland.
 He heads the Laboratory of Biological Microscopy at the EPFL and is establishing the Dubochet Center for Imaging in Lausanne.